-Everyone has a different idea of what constitutes good service.
+Everyone has a different idea of what good service means.
 Some people prize efficiency, while others are more interested in friendliness and empathy.
 This question will help you identify candidates whose approach aligns with your organization’s values and the expectations of your customers.

-Frustrated callers are a major aspect of any customer service job.
+Frustrated callers are part of any customer service job.
 This is particularly true on the help desk, where most customer touches are related to a fault or system failure.
 Help desk staff, especially Tier 1 workers, need to be able to deal with unhappy people and diffuse difficult situations.